amaypip481/RockPaperScissor/README.md

-This is a game of Rock Paper scissor.
+This is a game of Rock Paper Scissor.
 You are playing against a computer.
-Steps to play the game.
+Steps to play the game:
 1. Simply open the page & it will start the game with a prompt asking you choice*.
-2. once you choose, computer will choose & the winner of the round will be decided & displayed on the console.
+2. Once you choose, computer will also choose.
+The winner of the round will be decided & displayed on the console.
-3. there will be 5 rounds & the winner of the game will be declared in the game.
+3. There will be 5 rounds & the winner of the game will be declared in the end.

-* For your first play, please close the prompt open the console log from thr dev tools & then refresh the page.
-The results are displayed in the console.
+* For your first play, please close the prompt & open the console log from the dev tools & then refresh the page.
+The results are displayed in the console only.